DARTH Hits Self Reported Market Capitalization of $638.29 Million (DAH)

-DARTH (DAH) traded flat against the US dollar during the one day period ending at 16:00 PM Eastern on June 23rd.
-In the last seven days, DARTH has traded 0.2% lower against the US dollar.
-DARTH has a market cap of $638.29 million and approximately $1.48 worth of DARTH was traded on exchanges in the last 24 hours.
-One DARTH token can now be bought for $0.20 or 0.00001160 BTC on cryptocurrency exchanges.
+DARTH (DAH) traded flat against the dollar during the 24 hour period ending at 14:00 PM Eastern on June 27th.
+During the last seven days, DARTH has traded 0.2% lower against the dollar.
+DARTH has a total market capitalization of $638.29 million and $1.48 worth of DARTH was traded on exchanges in the last 24 hours.
+One DARTH token can currently be bought for about $0.20 or 0.00001160 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.